 Two tier access is great but it is not helpful if thieves have the phone.

 Whilst a pin lock on the phone is a pain, I feel it is a good idea.
 However, I guess it can eventually be broken.
 However, it should give you time to change important passwords and advise your telephone provider to get a stop on the phone number.

 Therefore, to be on the safe side I decided to try and work out how I could overcome most security issues and this is what I came up with.

 - A VPN helps deter trying to steal data from external sources as it turns your data stream into gobblygook.
-So great to stop external probes.
+So it is a great way to stop external probes.

 - When using your email address to log into sites, join newsletters and downloads use one that you do not have an app for on your phone.
 Use the web option for this email so that if people have your email, they cannot easily log in.
 I have one Gmail account that I only use on my phone and nowhere else.

 - Set up an email address on a platform that is only used for important accounts with very secure systems such as banking.
-This email address can be used an an alternative address to reset passwords on major sites but not given out to log in.
-The access again, should only be online.
+This email address can be used as an alternative address to reset passwords on major sites but not given out to log in.
+The access again should only be online.
 I have used yahoo for this.